Bit-2310/Bio-TinyRecursiveModels/README.md

 ## What’s next?

-- **Documentation** — this repository now records a negative result: TRM-style recursion failed to outperform a linear baseline on ClinVar missense pathogenicity.
-Consider packaging the story as a short write-up or blog post.
+- **Documentation** — this repository now records a clear result: TRM-style recursion did not outperform a linear baseline on ClinVar missense pathogenicity, and the full path to that conclusion is ready to share (perfect material for a blog post or case study).
 - **Analysis ideas** — explore per-phenotype / per-gene error slices, temporal hold-out splits, or calibration curves if you want to squeeze more insight out of the data before pivoting.
 - **Future hypotheses** — aim the recursion core at problems that genuinely need multi-step reasoning (iterative diagnosis, causal graph tracing, puzzle-like variant annotation) or experiment with hybrid encoders that keep the feature pipeline but drop halting.